 Financial Condition.
-There were several changes in our consolidated balance sheet as of March 31, 2020 compared to the consolidated balance sheet as of December 31, 2019.
-Cash and cash equivalents increased to \$58.7 million as of March 31, 2020, from \$6.5 million on December 31, 2019.
+There were several changes in our consolidated balance sheet as of June 30, 2020 compared to the consolidated balance sheet as of December 31, 2019.
+Cash and cash equivalents increased to \$9.1 million as of June 30, 2020, from \$6.5 million on December 31, 2019.
 These changes are further discussed in "Cash Flow" below.

-Contract receivables, net of allowance for doubtful accounts, decreased to \$238.5 million compared to \$261.2 million on December 31, 2019 primarily due to improved collections from both the disaster relief and rebuild efforts and with the receivables overall.
-Contract receivables are a significant component of our working capital and generally increase due to revenue growth and may be favorably or unfavorably impacted by our collection efforts, including timing from new contract startups, and other short-term fluctuations related to the payment practices of our clients.
-Contract assets and contract liabilities, on a contract by contract basis, represent revenue in excess of billings, and billings in excess of revenue, respectively, both of which generally arise from revenue timing and contractually stipulated billing schedules or billing complexity.
-At March 31, 2020, contract assets and contract liabilities were \$151.6 million and \$29.3 million, respectively, compared to \$142.3 million and \$37.4 million, respectively, at December 31, 2019.
+Contract receivables, net of allowance for doubtful accounts, as of June 30, 2020 decreased to \$224.4 million compared to \$261.2 million on December 31, 2019 primarily due to improved collections from both the disaster relief and rebuild efforts and receivables overall.
+Contract receivables are a significant component of our working capital and may be favorably or unfavorably impacted by our collection efforts, including timing from new contract startups, and other short-term fluctuations related to the payment practices of our clients.
+Contract assets and contract liabilities, on a contract basis, represent revenue in excess of billings, and billings in excess of revenue, respectively, both of which generally arise from revenue timing and contractually stipulated billing schedules or billing complexity.
+At June 30, 2020, contract assets and contract liabilities were \$150.6 million and \$30.1 million, respectively, compared to \$142.3 million and \$37.4 million, respectively, at December 31, 2019.

-We evaluate our collections efforts using the days-sales-outstanding ratio, or DSO, which we calculate by dividing total accounts receivable (contract receivables, net and contract assets, less contract liabilities), by revenue per day for the three months ended March 31, 2020.
-Days-sales-outstanding increased from 83 days for the quarter ended December 31, 2019 to 88 days for the quarter ended March 31, 2020 (inclusive of an estimate for revenue related to the ITG acquisition to include a full 3 month period).
+We evaluate our collections efforts using the days-sales-outstanding ratio, or DSO, which we calculate by dividing total accounts receivable (contract receivables, net and contract assets, less contract liabilities), by revenue per day for the three months ended June 30, 2020.
+Days-sales-outstanding increased from 83 days for the quarter ended December 31, 2019 to 88 days for the quarter ended June 30, 2020.
 We continue to be impacted by disaster relief and rebuild efforts which have complex reporting and billing requirements and have been slow to pay our invoices.
-The DSO, excluding disaster relief and rebuild efforts, was 78 days for the quarter ended March 31, 2020 compared to 71 days for the quarter ended December 31, 2019.
+The DSO, excluding disaster relief and rebuild efforts, was 77 days for the quarter ended June 30, 2020 compared to 70 days for the quarter ended December 31, 2019.
 We do experience seasonality with respect to DSO, in that our first quarter typically has a higher DSO as compared to other quarters.
-We did see a one-day improvement for the quarter ended March 31, 2020 as compared to the quarter ended March 31, 2019.
-However, with the onset of COVID-19, we anticipate that current business environment will result in further increases to our DSO, as customers consolidate their cash and try to extend their payment of outstanding receivables.
+We did see an improvement for the quarter ended June 30, 2020 as compared to the quarter ended June 30, 2019 as the DSO, excluding disaster relief and rebuild efforts, was 77 days for the three months ended June 30, 2020 and 84 days for the three months ended June 30, 2019.
+However, with the onset of COVID-19, we anticipate that current business environment will result in further increases to our DSO, as customers continue to consolidate their cash and try to extend their payment of outstanding receivables.

-Property and equipment, net of depreciation and amortization, increased due to capital expenditures primarily related to increases in capitalized software and computer equipment as we invest in our infrastructure, as well as obtaining additional property and equipment.
+Property and equipment, net of depreciation and amortization, increased due to capital expenditures primarily related to increases in leasehold improvements, as part of the ITG acquisition, and in capitalized software and computer equipment, as we invest in our infrastructure, offset by depreciation and amortization expense.

 Goodwill and other intangible assets, as discussed in "Note 3-Goodwill" and "Note 14 - Business Combinations" in the "Notes to Consolidated Financial Statements" in this Quarterly Report, increased due to the acquisition of ITG and the impact of foreign currency translation.
 On January 31, 2020, we acquired ITG, for the purchase price of \$255.0 million (subject to post-closing and working capital adjustments).
-The acquisition resulted in the recording of \$188.3 million in goodwill and \$47.3 million in intangible assets.
+The acquisition resulted in the recording of \$188.4 million in goodwill and \$47.3 million in intangible assets.